Looking to get the best possible data rates from your Peplink MAX BR1?

 Generally speaking, higher frequency bands (like 1900 MHz and 2100 MHz) offer more bandwidth but travel less far and penetrate building materials less well than lower frequency bands (like 700 MHz and 800 MHz).

-As a result of travelling less far, higher frequency bands tend to be less “congested” - they have fewer users connected to them, and data rates are often faster.
+As a result of traveling less far, higher frequency bands tend to be less “congested” - they have fewer users connected to them, and data rates are often faster.

 This isn’t always the case though, sometimes a lower frequency band may have better data rates, depending on your location.